 Johnny Quid: You see that pack of Virginia killing sticks on the end of the piano?

 Johnny Quid: All you need to know about life is retained in those four walls.
-You will notice that one of your personalities is seduced by the illusions of grandeur: the gold packet of king-size with a regal insignia, an attractive implication towards grandeur and wealth, the subtle suggestion that cigarettes are indeed your royal and loyal friends - and that, Pete, is a lie.
-Your other personality is trying to draw your attention to the flip side of the discussion: written in boring bold black and white, it's a statement that these neat little soldiers of death and in fact trying to kill you - and that, Pete, is the truth.
+You will notice that one of your personalities is seduced by the illusions of grandeur: the gold packet of king-size with a regal insignia, an attractive implication towards glamour and wealth, the subtle suggestion that cigarettes are indeed your royal and loyal friends - and that, Pete, is a lie.
+Your other personality is trying to draw your attention to the flip side of the discussion: written in boring bold black and white, it's a statement that these neat little soldiers of death are in fact trying to kill you - and that, Pete, is the truth.
 Oh, beauty is a beguiling call to death and I'm addicted to the sweet pitch of its siren.
 That that starts sweet ends bitter, and that which starts bitter ends sweet.
 THAT is why you and I love the drugs and that is also why I cannot give that painting back.
 Now please, pass me a light.

-Pete: Oh, you are something special, Mr Johnny Quid.
+Pete: Oh, you are something special, Mr. Johnny Quid.

 Archie: People ask the question... what's a RocknRolla?
 And I tell 'em - it's not about drums, drugs, and hospital drips, oh no. There's more there than that, my friend.
 We all like a bit of the good life - some the money, some the drugs, others the sex game, the glamour, or the fame.
 But a RocknRolla, oh, he's different.
 Why?
 Because a real RocknRolla wants the fucking lot.